 On the Segmentability hypothesis, on the other hand, there should be fewer misspellings with increasing strength of morphological boundaries, regardless of the target suffix.
-There was partial support for this hypothesis: Higher Base frequency and Base type (free as against bound roots) were associated with decreased probability of attested spelling variants for -ible/-able and -ment, respectively.
-In the case of -ance/-ence, we did not observe effects of Base frequency or Base type.
+There was partial support for this hypothesis: Higher BASE FREQUENCY and BASE TYPE (free as against bound roots) were associated with decreased probability of attested spelling variants for -ible/-able and -ment, respectively.
+In the case of -ance/-ence, we did not observe effects of BASE FREQUENCY or BASE TYPE.
 The fact that the dataset for -ance/-ence was smaller than for -ible/-able, may explain the absence of significant effects, but there are also several other complicating factors.

 Before considering these additional factors more closely, we note that the Segmentability hypothesis is consistent with evidence from several strands of previous research: For example, the ability to identify derivational morphemes is associated with better spelling performance in children (see e.g. Carlisle, 1988; Singson, Mahony, & Mann, 2000), as well as high school and college-age students (Mahony, 1994).
 In addition, complex words have sometimes been found to be better preserved than morphologically simple ones in individuals with neuropsychological impairments (Rapp & Fischer-Baum, 2014).
-Badecker, Hillis, and Caramazza (1990), for example, describe the case of an individual with disgraphia who was more successful at producing word-final letters immediately preceded by a morpheme boundary than those not immediately preceded by a morpheme boundary.
+Badecker, Hillis, and Caramazza (1990), for example, found individuals with dysgraphia to be more successful at producing word-final letters immediately preceded by a morpheme boundary than those not immediately preceded by a morpheme boundary.
 These observations suggest that, sometimes, morphologically complex words have a processing advantage over morphologically simple ones.
 That processing advantage may in turn help explain the 'spelling advantage' of complex words, i.e. the segmentability effect.

-On the other hand, there is also evidence that the presence of morpheme boundaries may make spelling errors more, not less, likely in some cases: In a study of a frequent spelling error in Hebrew, involving the insertion of a character representing a vowel in certain types of nouns, Bar-On and Kuperman (2019) found the locus of the insertion to be sensitive to morphological structure.
-Among other patterns, Bar-On and Kuperman (2019) found insertions to have a strong tendency to occur immediately preceding a suffix.
-While this result, like the previous ones, shows that morphology influences spelling variation, the presence of a morphological boundary in the Hebrew case was associated with an increased chance of error, unlike what we saw in the present study.
+On the other hand, there is also evidence that the presence of morpheme boundaries may make spelling errors more, not less, likely in some cases: In a study of a frequent spelling error in Hebrew, involving the insertion of a character representing a vowel in certain types of nouns, Bar-On and Kuperman (2018, in press) found the locus of the insertion to be sensitive to morphological structure.
+Among other patterns, Bar-On and Kuperman (2018, in press) found insertions to have a strong tendency to occur immediately preceding a suffix.
+While this result, like the previous ones, shows that morphology influences spelling variation, the presence of a morphological boundary in the Hebrew case is associated with an increased chance of error, unlike what we saw in the present study.
 It is difficult to know whether this difference is due to the non-concatenative nature of Hebrew morphology, different phoneme-grapheme mapping for vowels vs. consonants, or some other difference either in the structure of Hebrew vs. German and English, or in the tasks and methods employed.